 The deep learning-based LSTM model was the first to predict the number of cyber attacks on 3 datasets with 3 types of predictions each.
-The prediction model that is usually used is machized learning, but it is still rare to use a deep learning approach with an LSTM model.
-The accuracy of the proposed model is better than machine learning approaches such as ANN[1], R2CNN [18], BRNN[7], Cognitive Spectral Clustering [6], Decision Tree[8], ARIMA, SARIMA, GARCH, Bootstrapping[21], SVM, and KNN[22] whose accuracy value is a maximum of 90% with maximum 3 evaluation model.
+The prediction model that is usually used is machine learning, but it is still rare to use a deep learning approach with an LSTM model.
+The accuracy of the proposed model is better than machine learning approaches such as ANN [1], R2CNN [18], BRNN [7], Cognitive Spectral Clustering [6], Decision Tree [8], ARIMA, SARIMA, GARCH, Bootstrapping [21], SVM, and KNN [22] whose accuracy value is a maximum of 90% with maximum 3 evaluation model.
 The prediction results and accuracy obtained are optimal, because the LSTM model parameter tuning is done first.
 Parameter tuning is very necessary to make the model work optimally.
-The difference between the studies that have been carried out is that in the previous prediction of the number of cyber attacks there were no forameter variants of neuron, epoch, and batch size whose performance was evaluated by 5 types of evaluation models.
-This study is the first 10 predict the number of cyber attacks and predict the correlation and relationship between prediction results on 3 different types of datasets.
+The difference between the studies that have been carried out is that in the previous prediction of the number of cyber attacks there were no parameter variants of neuron, epoch, and batch size whose performance was evaluated by 5 types of evaluation models.
+This study is the first to predict the number of cyber attacks and predict the correlation and relationship between prediction results on 3 different types of datasets.
 The number of cyber attacks based on attack type, action taken, and severity level can be used as an illustration of the number of attacks in the future.
 Presenting an overview of attacks can be used as a reference for creating policies and strategies to deal with them.
 Policies are needed to minimize the risks resulting from cyber attacks.
 Strategies are needed to ensure cyber security so that the number of cyber attacks can continue to be reduced.
 Policies and strategies can be adjusted based on predicted times.
 Timeliness is a solution to improving cyber security.
+The number of cyber attacks is a benchmark for poor performance of stakeholders in dealing with cyber attack problems.
+Improving system security, patrolling or inspecting the cyber world, detecting potential attacks, and creating cyber attack regulations and authorities can be carried out to strengthen cyber attack security defenses.
+Strong cyber attack security defenses make stakeholder performance better, and are expected to reduce the type of attack, level of handling and severity of cyber attacks.